gitstanhub/test-automation-experiment-spotify/README.md

 * For remote test runs and CI stuff you can roll out new Jenkins and Moon instances locally using <a href="https://www.docker.com/products/docker-desktop/">Docker</a>

 ### Mobile:
+* Android device is required to run mobile tests - you can use a physical one, emulated in <a href="https://developer.android.com/studio?gclid=CjwKCAjwloynBhBbEiwAGY25dFopnpw9Us70vSbwsxOIttDY1AWf62uCQdbWzUwp6jvWt-OSEgehVhoCFq0QAvD_BwE&gclsrc=aw.ds">Android Studio</a> or remote from <a href="https://www.browserstack.com/">Browserstack</a>
+* For a test build you can use the latest public version of <a href="https://play.google.com/store/apps/details?id=com.spotify.music&hl=en_GB">Spotify app</a> downloaded from Play Market
-* Install <a href="https://appium.io/docs/en/2.1/quickstart/install/">Appium</a> and <a href="https://appium.io/docs/en/2.1/quickstart/uiauto2-driver/">UiAutomator2 Driver</a> before running mobile tests as well as other essentials for the mentioned stack
+* Install <a href="https://appium.io/docs/en/2.1/quickstart/install/">Appium</a> and <a href="https://appium.io/docs/en/2.1/quickstart/uiauto2-driver/">UiAutomator2 Driver</a> before running mobile tests

 ## Usage
 * Run a test with default parameters:<br>